grantj-re3/HandyIctDoco/linux-software/howtoBootLinuxIfNotNormBoot.md

 will only boot into Windows.
 I suspect the Linux filesystems are still intact, but one or more of the UEFI boot files for Linux has been overwritten by Windows.
-(I cannot easily verify this because I am not in the same city/country as the notebook!)
+(I cannot easily verify this because I am not in the same city or country as the notebook!)

 ## Solution attempt 1

 Attempt to boot all/most EFI files one by one.
 For me, the steps were:
 - Apply power.
-- At message "Press ESC key for Startup Menu", press the ESC key.
+- Press ESC at the message "Press ESC key for Startup Menu".
+You probably only have a second or two so be prepared!
 - Press F9 for "Boot Device Options".
 - At the Boot Options screen, select "Boot from EFI file".
 - Navigate to and attempt to boot from almost any filename with an extension of ".efi".
-There are often many options so you may need to keep a record of those which you have attempted.
+There are often many file-paths so you may need to keep a record of those which you have attempted.
 When you find one which boots into Linux ok, remember or record how to navigate to it.
-First try those containing words such as "grub", "mint" or "shim" within the filename or a folder name leading to the file.
-Eg.
+First try those containing words such as "grub", "shim", "mint" or "ubuntu" within the filename or folder name leading to the file.
+Eg. Pcpi(...)/Pci(...)/Sata(...)/HD(...) then
-  * \efi\mint\gcdx64.efi
+  * \efi\ubuntu\grubx64.efi  [This option was **successful**!]
-  * \efi\mint\grubx64.efi
+  * \efi\ubuntu\gcdx64.efi
-  * \efi\mint\shim.efi
+  * \efi\ubuntu\shim.efi
   * \efi\microsoft\boot\grub\bootmgfw.efi

 ## Solution attempt 2